 The visitor went on to say, “most air nailer compressor combos have ratings on them.
 The labels say that the nailer requires 4-6 SCFM but the compressor is rated 3 SCFM at 40 PSI and 2 SCFM at 100 PSI.
 Are the measurements of air different between the two, or do you shoot a nail and wait for the compressor to catch up?”

-My response For the record, to my way of thinking, it is SCFM (standard cubic feet per minute) of air that is pre-compressor, and I use CFM as the term for air once it has been compressed and is flowing out the compressor discharge coupler and down the air hose to my air tools.
+Response For the record, to my way of thinking, it is SCFM (standard cubic feet per minute) of air that is before the compressor, and I use CFM as the term for air once it has been compressed and is flowing out the compressor discharge coupler and down the air hose to my air tools.